sparabu/eddie2/PRD.md

 6. **User Flows**: Document user flows for any new features
 7. **API Integration**: Document API integration points for any new features
 8. **Testing Criteria**: Define testing criteria for any new features

+### 6.6 Error Handling Guidelines
+For all future development, the following error handling guidelines should be followed:

+1. **User-Friendly Messages**: All error messages should be clear, concise, and helpful to users
+2. **Detailed Logging**: Log detailed error information for debugging purposes
+3. **Graceful Degradation**: Ensure the app continues to function even when errors occur
+4. **Retry Mechanisms**: Implement retry logic for operations that may fail due to network issues
+5. **Offline Support**: Handle offline scenarios gracefully with appropriate user feedback
+6. **Security Considerations**: Never expose sensitive information in error messages
+7. **Localization**: Ensure all error messages are properly localized